NeatNerdPrime/puppet-resolv_conf/README.md

 ## Module Description

 The module manages the DNS resolver configuration file.
-It allows setting the values for the `nameserver`, `domain`, `search`, `sortlist` and `options` confguration settings.
+It allows setting the values for the `nameserver`, `domain`, `search`, `sortlist` and `options` configuration settings.
 The following restrictions are enforced by the module:

   * Up to 3 name servers may be listed.
   * Up to 6 items may be included in the search list.